webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 ==Pre sections with pipe characters==

 It's even worse to use pipes in an explicit <nowiki><pre></nowiki> section.
-The rendering engine is supposed to ignore everything in a <nowiki><pre></nowiki> section and reproduces it as is.
+The rendering engine is supposed to ignore everything in a <nowiki><pre></nowiki> section and reproduce it as is.
 But no.  For this you have to use the '''&amp;#124;'''  Here's an example:

 <code>
 <nowiki>